abougouffa/minemacs/docs/DOCS.md

 #### `(+shell-command-to-string-ignore-stderr COMMAND)`

 Execute shell command COMMAND and return its output as a string.
-Works like `shell-command-to-string` with two differences:
+Works like `shell-command-to-string` with three differences:
 1. It uses `+shell-command-switch` instead of `shell-command-switch`.
 2. It returns only stdout and ignore the output of stderr.
+3. It sets TERM to "smart" instead of "dumb", to be able to escape from Emacs-specific early exit in ".bashrc".

 #### `(+env-save)`